sonobeacon/Android-SonoNet-SDK/README.md

 #### Java

-Java implementation very similar to kotlin's.
+Java implementation is very similar to kotlin's.
 Call configureReceiver() in onCreate or wherever applicable.

 Application class: